mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 #### keyAltNames

 An optional list of string alternate names used to reference a key.
-If a key is created with alternate names, then encryption may refer to the key by the unique alternate name instead of by \_id.
+If a key is created with alternate names, then encryption may refer to the key by the unique alternate name instead of by `_id`.
 The following example shows creating and referring to a data key by alternate name:

 ```python